Stavnsbånd: Abolition

-The stavnsbånd was gradually abolished as part of agricultural reforms starting on 20 June 1788.
+The Great Land Commission (Den store landbokommission) was established in 1786 immediately following Crown Prince Frederik's formal assumption of absolute power.
+The Commission was charged with drafting the terms of abolition of the stavnsbånd and with reforming agricultural practices in Denmark.
+The stavnsbånd was gradually abolished starting on 20 June 1788.
 At first, the reform affected only those under the age of 14.
 Thereafter, it affected those who were over the age of 36, and then those who had served in the military.

-The main points of the reform were that the bondage to the estates was changed to the administrative districts.
+The time period in which the stavnsbånd was in force saw an overall strengthening of the power landowners had over the tenants of their estates.
+Its abolition, although gradual, was a symbolic shift away from the power of these older estates and towards agricultural reforms.
 The autocracy in Denmark was so well-developed at this time that the Danish state had become less dependent on estate owners as local administrators.
-By 1848, the introduction of military conscription meant the final transformation of the stavnsbånd, since men could now legally reside in any district they wanted.
+As a result of the abolition of the stavnsbånd, military conscription was no longer to fall under the purview of landowners and was instead to be overseen by the county governor (amtmanden).
+By 1848, the complete introduction of military conscription meant the final transformation of the stavnsbånd, since men could now legally reside in any district they chose.